bartonlab/paper-DMS-inference/README.md

 Here's an example statement about the need for external software to execute any part of the code: Parts of the analysis are implemented in C++11 and the [GNU Scientific Library](https://www.gnu.org/software/gsl/).

-Download Eigen package with the link: https://gitlab.com/libeigen/eigen/-/archive/3.4.0/eigen-3.4.0.zip to access to the C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
+Download Eigen package with this [link](https://gitlab.com/libeigen/eigen/-/archive/3.4.0/eigen-3.4.0.zip) to access to the C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 Make sure that we are using the version of 3.4.0.
 Unzip the directory under ./epistasis_inference/.

 Figures reproduction requires one external package `logomaker` from PyPI using the pip package manager by executing the following at the commandline: `pip install logomaker`

 ### Epistasis inference:
 1. open the terminal and open the directory ./epistasis_inference/
-2. enter the command line "g++ -std=c++11 -lgslcblas -lgsl -I ./eigen-3.4.0/ get_freq.cpp -o get_freq".
+2. enter the command line `g++ -std=c++11 -lgslcblas -lgsl -I ./eigen-3.4.0/ get_freq.cpp -o get_freq`
-3. enter the command line "./get_freq"
+3. enter the command line `./get_freq`
-4. enter the command line "g++ -std=c++11 -lgslcblas -lgsl -I ./eigen-3.4.0/ inversion.cpp -o inversion".
+4. enter the command line `g++ -std=c++11 -lgslcblas -lgsl -I ./eigen-3.4.0/ inversion.cpp -o inversion`
-5. enter the command line "./inversion"
+5. enter the command line `./inversion`

 # License